Guilherme-Roscoe/mass-ip-checker/README.md

 ---
 ## 📦 Baixando pré-requisitos

-1. **Python 3.x**: O código foi desenvolvido para Python 3.10+, então, por favor, instale a versão mais recente do Python.
+1. **Python 3.x**: This code was developed for Python 3.10+, so please install the latest version of Python.
-2. **⬇️📦 Instalação das Dependências**:
+2. **⬇️📦 Installing dependencies**:
-   - `dnspython` — Para realizar consultas DNS.
+   - `dnspython` — To perform DNS queries.
-   - `fastapi` e `uvicorn` — Para API REST e servidor web.
+   - `fastapi` and `uvicorn` — For REST API and web server.

-   Entre na pasta do projeto e execute:
+   Navigate to the project folder and run:

    `pip install -r requirements.txt`

 ---
-### 🧑‍💻 Contribuições
+### 🧑‍💻 Contributions

-Se você quiser contribuir com o projeto, fique à vontade para criar uma pull request!
-Sugestões de melhorias são sempre bem-vindas.
+  If you'd like to contribute to the project, feel free to create a pull request!
+Suggestions for improvements are always welcome.

 ---
-### 🧯 Problemas Comuns
+### 🧯 Common Problems

   ❌ ModuleNotFoundError: dns

-Isso significa que a biblioteca dnspython não está instalada.
-Para corrigir, execute:
+  This means the dnspython library is not installed.
+To fix this, run:

   `pip install dnspython`

-❌ Timeout em várias listas
+  ❌ Timeout on multiple lists

-É normal que algumas listas negras tenham tempo de resposta alto ou até bloqueiem consultas.
-Isso pode ocorrer com listas populares como Spamhaus, por exemplo.
+  Don't worry about it.
+That problem was resolved in the latest version; now the bot retries lists after a timeout.

 ---
-### 🎁 Melhorias Futuras
+### 🎁 Future Improvements

- - Dockerização do projeto
+  - Dockerization of the project

- - Autenticação para API (para evitar abuso)
+  - API authentication (to prevent abuse)

- - Cache para resultados rápidos
+  - Caching for fast results

- - Dashboard interativo com React ou similar
+  - Interactive dashboard with React or similar

- - Logs para rastrear execuções
+  - Logs to track executions

- - Versão em .exe para Windows
+  - .exe version for Windows

-🔑 Licença
+###🔑 License

-Este projeto está licenciado sob a MIT License.
+This project is licensed under the MIT License.